Acidham/alfred-markdown-notes/README.md

 ### Export to Evernote

 MD Notes can export Notes to Evernote including Images and Tags.
-Once Note is shown, via `mds` choose `ALT` modifier key and Alfred shows the option ot Export to Evernote.
+Once Note is shown, via `mds`, choose `ALT` modifier key and Alfred shows the option ot Export to Evernote.